Two veterans in conversation outdoors.

 • Service branch and service status

-• Geographic location
+• Geographic location and preferred format

 Meeting formats